 This foul odor may be very difficult to get out of your HVAC system, so a thorough cleaning is your best option.
 Your indoor air quality may suffer otherwise.

 There are several problems that can result in a mini-split chemical smell.
 To ensure your technician quickly pinpoints the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
 This could be an electrical malfunction and may be accompanied by chemical residue on the damaged components.

 In other cases, your mini-split smells like acetone or nail polish remover.
 The refrigerant is possibly leaking, so plan for professional mini-split repair right away.
 You can lower the risk of the damage spreading by shutting down your mini-split until repairs are underway.

-You’ll want to address this quickly, as damage to these components may prevent the mini-split from working entirely.
-AZ Air Conditioning and Heating staff will do their best to complete repairs soon.
+You’ll want to address this quickly, as damage to these components may keep the mini-split from working entirely.
+AZ Air Conditioning and Heating staff will do their best to finish repairs soon.

 When your mini-split starts to smell, call the HVAC pros at AZ Air Conditioning and Heating.
 Many of these odors are best resolved with professional cleaning.
 And if something has become damaged, swift repairs are more affordable and less stressful.
 You can depend on us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.